MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/bootstrap-version-5.md

 # Create Power Pages sites with Bootstrap version 5 (preview)

-Now you can create new websites and migrate existing websites in Power Pages using Bootstrap version 5.
-You can also migrate your existing websites running on Bootstrap v3 to version 5 using the PAC CLI based migration tool provided by Power pages.
-The Bootstrap upgrade for Power Pages enables you to use new components including CSS Flexbox and responsive layout.
+Create new websites in Power Pages using Bootstrap version 5 to add new functionality to your site, like CSS Flexbox and responsive layout.

-Sites created with Bootstrap version 5 have functional parity with Bootstrap version 3; however, you may notice some minor changes between the two.
-Changes include UX improvements like spacing, icons, edges of components like buttons, text etc.

 >[!NOTE]
 > Bootstrap version 5 is supported in only environments which are on "enhanced data model".
 Follow these Steps to enable enhanced data model [link](https://learn.microsoft.com/en-us/power-pages/admin/enhanced-data-model#enable-the-enhanced-data-model-in-an-environment)

 ## Enable environment for Bootstrap version 5

-Follow these steps to enable Bootstrap version 5 support for a specific environment.
+To enable Bootstrap version 5 support for a specific environment:

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).